 I hold a Trinity DipTESOL, a Master's Degree in TESOL (UCL) and I'm currently on the 3rd year of my PhD in Education at the University of Glasgow.

 I am a qualified teacher with over 20 years’ experience.
 I taught in Chile, Saudi Arabia, Myanmar, Japan and the UK, with experiences ranging from elementary and high-school teaching to working in government projects and lecturing at under and post-graduate level.
 I currently work as an Associate Tutor at the School of Education at Glasgow, leading seminars and supervising dissertation students in the MSc / MEd Educational Studies and TESOL programs.

-In broader terms, I am interested in the intersection between Eastern spiritual traditions (Buddhism, yoga, Daoism), international wisdom traditions (ubuntu, Buen Vivir), and pedagogical practices in order to develop and promote non-violence within educational communities.
-From a methodological perspective I am interested in the application of participatory approches and action research.
+In broader terms, I am interested in the intersection between nonviolent philosophical traditions, spirituality and decolonial pedagogical approaches, and how this intersection can help develop more inclusive, compassionate and ethical learning communities.
+From a methodological perspective I am interested in the application of action research and participatory and community-based approches.